By Kerry Hale

 Bath panels

+Whether you’ve chosen a standard bath or a shower bath, you need to protect your walls from water damage.
 Straight baths, shower baths and corner baths all require bath panels to complete the look, providing a clean and sleek finish.
-You’ll find bath panels in a range of sizes to meet the needs of your chosen bath.
-If you go for a freestanding bath, you won’t require a panel to finish it off, it’s complete as it comes.
+If you go for a freestanding bath, you won’t need a panel to finish it off; it’s complete as it comes.

 1. Bath splash backs, wall panels or tiles